kelicto/KeLi.HelloEntityFramework/README.md

-# HelloSqlLite
+# HelloSQLite
-This is a simple demo for SqlLite by code first mode.
+This is a simple demo for SQLite by code first mode.